Lucy Hendry QC is a highly experienced and extremely capable child law specialist.

 - Personality disorders, mental health and addiction issues affecting parenting capacity

 Lucy is renowned for dealing with sensitive and seemingly intractable cases.
-First and foremost, a highly effective advocate in the courtroom, Lucy is also renowned for taking a collaborative child focused approach to try to achieve agreed and enduring arrangements for children, thereby reducing the risk polarisation between parents and averting the need for a trial.
+First and foremost, a highly effective advocate in the courtroom, Lucy is also renowned for taking a collaborative child focused approach to try to achieve agreed and enduring arrangements for children, thereby reducing the risk of (further) polarisation between parents and averting the need for a trial.

 She has a particular interest and expertise in the following: